King's Counsel: Ceremonial dress

 For ceremonial occasions, King's Counsel wear black breeches and black stockings instead of trousers, and patent leather court shoes with buckles.
-They wear the same black frock coat and waistcoat worn when appearing in court (never the "bum freezer", however) but add lace at the wrists and also a lace stock at the collar.
+They wear the same black frock coat and waistcoat worn when appearing in court (never the "bum freezer", however) but add lace at the wrists and a lace stock at the collar.
 Bands are no longer worn at the collar in addition to the lace, and the winged collar is also dispensed with.
 They have white cotton gloves, but these are invariably carried and not worn.
 This part of their ceremonial dress is taken from the standard ceremonial dress worn at the Royal Court (as opposed to the Courts of Justice) by other courtiers.

 In addition, however, King's Counsel wear distinctive full-bottomed wigs and their silk gowns.
 The silk gown is the same as that worn when appearing in court.
 It is this gown which gives rise to the colloquial reference to King's Counsel as silks and to the phrase taking silk referring to their appointment.

 When wearing the full bottomed wig, King's Counsel have a black rosette hanging from the back of the neck, which was originally intended to catch oil and powder that might otherwise mark the silk gown.
 Modern wigs, however, are made of horsehair and so there is no longer any oil or powder.